atav928/ciphertrust-sdk/README.md

   * &#9744; Logging metrics wrapper
 * &#9745; Create an average, mean, total time depending on calls being made for when you want to do a full list of keys
 * &#9745; Missing delete https action
+* &#9745; Create a download method to handle downlaoding files

 #### Release Notes

+#### v1.0.3

+* Fixed bug with headers returning a requests.exceptions.JSONDecodeError due to the way headers are formated.
+* Added more timeing metrics for quanitfying calls.
+* Added ability to request a download when stream=True is passed in call.

+__TODO:__

+* Need to build additional async requests when calling multiple items.
+* Build out ability to send multiple requests and hold the type of requests to make it easier to use the SDK.

 #### v1.0.2